jwoodrow99/learning/Assignments/1. HTML/README.md

 **This Folder contains all of the assignments that follow along with the GoalKicker HTML 5 textbook.
 Their will be one assignment per chapter in the text book.
 In each assignment folder their will be a file telling you what exactly you must do, along with starting files (if any are required), and a completed version for you to refrence once you have completed the assignment for yourself.**

+**SOME CHAPTERS WILL NOT HAVE AN ASIGNMENT** Assignment numbers match to the chapter they are for.

 <br>

 ## Required Tools